segun-marcus/repo/README.md

-# repo
+# s.marcus

 ## Editing the file

-It's a markdown file in this repository
+It's a markdown and code file in this repository